janScheible/esbuild-java-spring-boot/readme.md

 All other file types are just copied.
 Default target directory is `./target/classes/static/frontend`.
 The goal can be run with `com.scheible.esbuild:esbuild-maven-plugin:prepare-frontend`.

+The used esbuild version can be dynamically upgraded by placing the binaries in `./src/main/resources` (naming like in esbuild-java-bindings project) and setting the configuration property `<esBuildVersion>` of the Maven plugin.

 ## esbuild-devserver-spring-boot-starter